MedtheVorg/TodoList-MERN-/README.md

 -   Register/ login : create your own account to manage tasks.
 -   create, read, update and delete : you can add your own tasks modify them and delete them as you see fit.
--   Search : search for a specific task by title or filter
+-   Search : search for a specific task by title.
--   Filtering : tasks list by title , status, priority or deadline.
+-   Filtering : filter tasks list by title , status, priority or deadline.
 -   JWT routes protection : a user can view , edit and delete his own tasks but can only view other users tasks.

 <br/>